 Disclaimer: This resource is for information purposes only.
 APMA advises doctors of podiatric medicine to speak with an attorney or financial advisor duly licensed in their jurisdiction.

-The four service options include:
+The four main non-face-to-face service options include:

-4. Online digital E/M services for patients with any insurance
+4. Online digital E/M services

 APMA suggests obtaining informed consent for these services.
 APMA further suggests that members advise patients that there will be a charge for these services, that copays and deductibles may apply, and referrals may be necessary if required by the insurance plan.